 The National Research Foundation and the Ministry of Education established the Research Centres of Excellence (RCE) in 2007

 to spur research excellence in the local universities.
-NUS is home to three of Singapore’s five RCEs - specialising in quantum
+NUS is home to four RCEs - specialising in quantum

-Corporate laboratories are established through public-private research & development partnerships between universities and companies, and are supported by the National Research Foundation’s corporate lab scheme.
+Corporate laboratories are established through public-private research & development partnerships between universities and companies, and are supported by the Singapore Government.

 The S$110 million WIL@NUS Corporate Laboratory aims to address major public health issues through the development of healthier foods and ingredients, and design cost-effective and sustainable methods of producing chemical compounds using natural sources.

 The S$70 million Applied Materials-NUS Advanced Materials Corporate Laboratory combines Applied Materials’ leading expertise in materials engineering and semiconductor technologies with NUS’ research capabilities in applied chemistry, materials science and microelectronics process engineering, to accelerate the discovery and commercialisation of new materials for manufacturing next-generation semiconductors.

 https://cisco-nus.nus.edu.sg/ The S$54M Cisco-NUS Accelerated Digital Economy Corporate Laboratory will take a 360o view to accelerate Singapore’s Digital Economy transformation by developing solutions to automate and scale business operations, develop intelligent infrastructure for healthcare, build resilient, secure and operationalize next-generation infrastructure for IoT and enterprise environments, and harness technology to augment and drive productivity of a future-ready professional workforce.